Becoming a volunteer a great way to get more involved in the Greenbelt story. Applications for volunteering at Greenbelt 2023 are now open.

 Supporting our Volunteers

-If you’d prefer to take a break with family and friends over the festival weekend, you’ll be able to meet up in the 24-hour Cafe at the entrance to the campsite.
+If you’d prefer to take a break with family and friends over the festival weekend, you’ll be able to meet up in the 24-hour Cafe or Tank Cafe at the entrance to the campsite.

 If you have any questions, there’s also an information desk in the Volunteers Lounge, where seasoned volunteers will help you out and point you in the right direction.

-If you’re feeling a bit isolated, or have a problem you’d like to chat through over the weekend, we also have a support team who will drop in to find out how things are going.
+If you’re feeling a bit isolated, or have a problem you’d like to chat through over the weekend, we also have a support team who will drop in to find out how things are going, or you can usually find one of the Volunteer Support team in the Volunteer Lounge.
+You can also talk to your team leader or the Greenbelt Volunteer Manager.

 Food and drink

 Greenbelt provides volunteers with a number of food vouchers – the number of vouchers depends on number of hours they are volunteering.
-They are equivalent to a light meal or snack.
 You will still need to provide other food for yourself, whether cooking them or purchasing from food vendors.

 Arrival & Parking